 Find the date of the next ceremony in the Academic Calendar.

 Cap and Gown, Announcements and Class Ring

-Order your announcements, class rings, caps and gowns from the Nashville State Bookstore.
+Students may order announcements, class rings, and other graduation memorabilia from Jostens at their own expense.
 More details will be posted on campus and the bookstore website as they become available.

-You may receive an unlimited number of Technical Certificates as long as you complete the Intent to Graduate packet for each of them.
-You will receive a separate paper certificate for each program.
+Students may receive an unlimited number of Technical Certificates through completion of the Intent to Graduate application for each certificate.
+Students will receive a separate paper certificate for each program completed.

 Phi Theta Kappa

-Phi Theta Kappa is an international honor society of two-year colleges and academic programs.
+Phi Theta Kappa is an international honor society for two-year colleges and academic programs.
 If you are a member, it will not be printed on your diploma but it will be denoted on your transcript.
 There is a seal available for members to place on his or her diploma.
-Contact your advisor of Phi Theta Kappa for more information.
+Contact the advisor of Phi Theta Kappa for more information.